giangnguyen2412/paper-review-generative-models/hype.md

 50% represents hyper-realism in which generated images appear more real than real images.

-HYPEtime: If you take a longer time to recognize a generated image, you model is better!
+HYPEtime: If you take a longer time to recognize a generated image, your model is better!

 **CelebA-64**.
 We find that StyleGANtrunc resulted in the highest HYPEtime score (modal exposure time), at a mean of 439:3ms, indicating that evaluators required nearly a half-second of exposure to accurately classify StyleGANtrunc images (Table 1).
 StyleGANtrunc is followed by ProGAN at 363:7ms, a 17% drop in time.
 BEGAN and WGAN-GP are both easily identifiable as fake, tied in last place around the minimum available exposure time of 100ms.

+HYPEinf: Given evaluators unlimited time, if your model fools users more, your model is better!

+Table 2 reports results for HYPE1 on CelebA-64.
+We find that StyleGANtrunc resulted in the highest HYPE1 score, fooling evaluators 50:7% of the time.
+StyleGANtrunc is followed by ProGAN at 40:3%, BEGAN at 10:0%, and WGAN-GP at 3:8%.